edayot/ItemIO/README.md

 They had to be item_frames, to have the tag ``itemio.servo``, either the tag ``itemio.servo.insert`` or ``itemio.servo.extract`` and run this function :
 - On place : ``function #itemio:calls/servos/init``

+There is also configurable scores for servos :
+- `itemio.servo.stack_limit` that configure how many items pass through the servo per try
+- `itemio.servo.retry_limit` that configure how many try the servo per second (only working for extract servos)

+The insert servo will just limit the `itemio.servo.stack_limit` when it insert the item

 ## Contributing